Top 5 VMware Backup Solutions to Protect Your VMs for Free

 Cost Varied Free Free Requires vCenter Free

-So all in all, if you are computer savvy and familiar with VMware's tools, you can use the built-in backup solutions to achieve many data protection goals.
-But if you want a long-lasting VMware backup solution without spending too much time on operation and management, then a reliable VM backup software is a more effective option.
+So all in all, if you are computer savvy and familiar with VMware's tools, you can use the built-in backup solutions to achieve some specific data protection goals.
+But a reliable VM backup software is a better way for a long-lasting VMware backup that requires less administrative time.

-Multiple Storage Destinations: Back up to local folders, network shared folders and NAS shared folders (folders shared via the SMB protocol).
+• Multiple Storage Destinations: Back up to local folders, network shared folders and NAS shared folders (folders shared via the SMB protocol).
+And you can also archive VMware backup to Amazon S3.

-Restore from Any Point: Restore entire VM from any backed up restore points.
+• Restore from Any Point: Support point-in-time recovery.
+You can Restore entire VM from any backed-up restore points.

 AOMEI Cyber Backup supports VMware ESXi 6.0 and later versions.
-Here I will demonstrate how to quickly schedule an automatic backup task of multiple ESXi VMs.
-You can click the following button to download the freeware:
+Here, I will demonstrate how to quickly schedule an automatic backup task for your multiple or all ESXi VMs.
+You can click the download button below to install this VMware backup software and follow the following steps.

 Download FreewareVMware ESXi & Hyper-V